 | Qwen3.5-35B-A3B | ~35 tok/s | 35B knowledge, 3B speed |

 This is the sweet spot.
 The Mac Mini M4 32GB is the best value for local AI in 2026.
-The Qwen3.5-9B running at 28-35 tok/s is genuinely useful for daily coding assistance.
+Qwen 3.6-27B is the new top pick β a 27B dense model that scores 77.2% on SWE-bench Verified (beating the 397B flagship) and runs on just 22GB VRAM.
+Apache 2.0 licensed.
+The Qwen3.5-9B running at 28-35 tok/s remains a great lighter alternative.

 | Model | Speed | Quality |